Malibu’s wildfire threatens my community. It’s also bringing us together.

 Natural disasters don’t tend to rattle me.
 I’ve chased tornadoes in the South, hurricanes out East, whiteout blizzards in the Midwest.
 I know all the safety drills.
 But fire hits differently – it gives little notice and overpowers indiscriminately.
 In a game of Rock, Paper, Scissors, fire wins.
 That’s probably why it’s not Rock, Paper, Scissors, Fire.

 My daughters grew up with snowy winters and snow days.
 In Champaign, Illinois; Omaha, Nebraska; and Johnstown, Pennsylvania, the lightest snowfall or single-digit temperatures would send us to the morning news to check for a ticker of school closings.
 And the closings meant joy: into their snow gear, then out to the lawn with shovels and sleds until cold caught up to the excitement and they remembered the hot chocolate in our pantry.
-This would all happen before 8 a.m., and the rest of the day was spent with Legos, painting, or Oobleck, capped off by a movie watched from under a pile of blankets that may or may not have been a fort.
+This would all happen before 8 a.m., and the rest of the day was spent with Lego bricks, painting, or Oobleck, capped off by a movie watched from under a pile of blankets that may or may not have been a fort.
 Snow days had all the fun of playing hooky with zero risk.

 Now we have fire days and preemptive power-outage days; five in six weeks, including one school evacuation.
 My youngest is unaware of the relative danger.
 She is delighted by the disruption.